What is your lack of planning costing you?

 If you don’t have a written marketing plan — answer this for me and for you.
 What is your substitute for having the map that will conserve your resources and extend your reach?

-4 Comments to “What is your lack of planning costing you?”
+4 thoughts on “What is your lack of planning costing you?”